 If you are interested in holding a home funeral for a loved one who has died, you'll need to be aware of the laws that apply.
 Here is an overview of the rules that govern home funerals in Virginia.

 In all states, it is legal to have your loved one's body at home after they die.
-Virginia does not require you to involve a licensed funeral director in making or carrying out final arrangements.
-(See, for example, Virginia Code § 32.1-263 (2020), which permits a "licensed funeral director, funeral service licensee, office of the state anatomical program, or next of kin" to file the death certificate.)
+Virginia doesn't require you to involve a licensed funeral director in making or carrying out final arrangements.
+(See, for example, Va.
+Code § 32.1-263 (2024), which permits a "licensed funeral director, funeral service licensee, office of the state anatomical program, or next of kin" to file the death certificate.)

-In the absence of any of these relatives, a designation in your signed, notarized document, or a personal guardian who has been appointed over you, any other person aged 18 or older who can provide positive identification of you and is willing to pay for the costs of your final arrangements can be given this power.
-(See Virginia Code § 54.1-2807.02 (2018).)
+If you don't have any of these relatives, a designation in your signed and notarized document, or a personal guardian, any other person aged 18 or older who can provide positive identification of you and is willing to pay for the costs of your final arrangements can be given this power.
+(Va.
+Code § 54.1-2807.02 (2024).)

 If your next of kin disagree about your final arrangements, they must go to court to resolve their dispute.
-(Virginia Code § 54.1-2807.01.)
 To avoid such an outcome, it's wise to name your representative in advance.
 (Va.
 Code § 54.1-2807.01 (2024).)

 How to appoint a representative.
 To name someone to carry out your funeral arrangements, you must write down what you want, then sign your document in front of a notary public.
-Before taking action under the document, the representative you name must sign it, too.
+Before acting under the document, the representative you name must sign it, too.
 (Va.
 Code § 54.1-2825 (2024).)